 Boston College is the top option for individuals considering a Theological & Ministerial Studies major.
 Graduates of the Theology program earn around $38,542 in the first five years of working and $60,345 after their first five years of working.
 Situated in Chestnut Hill, Massachusetts, this college is optimum for individuals who blossom in an urban setting.

-This college has a high retention rate, with 96.0% of first years coming back for their sophomore year.
 In America, only 36.0% of students graduate in four years.
 Villanova is way ahead of the pack on that mark with 87.2% of students finishing on time.
+Rated #45 in Pennsylvania for overall value, we would have estimated this university's terrific instructional programs to feature a higher price tag.
 For details, look at college scorecard.

 Any student pursuing a degree in Theological & Ministerial Studies has to take a look at Anderson University Indiana.
 Students who complete this degree state that they receive average early career wages of theology and mid-career wages of $59,132.
 Positioned in Anderson, Indiana, this college is a strong final choice for students who enjoy the excitement of a large city.